shyeom1023/velopert-react/README.md

-# Getting Started with Create React App
+# Getting 'velopert-react' Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).